bromite/bromite/README.md

 Bromite is currently built for ARM, ARM64 and x86 and for the Android SDK versions 19 and 21; [Bromite SystemWebView](https://www.bromite.org/system_web_view) is provided as well (SDK21+).
 For every Bromite build you can always find a matching [vanilla Chromium](https://www.bromite.org/chromium) build which is used for example to verify which issues are specific to Bromite or not.

-You can automatically receive notifications about new updates (and install them) by enabling the auto updater functionality, see [related wiki page](https://github.com/bromite/bromite/wiki/AutomaticUpdates).
+You will automatically receive notifications about new updates (and be able to install them) via the auto updater functionality (enabled by default), see [related wiki page](https://github.com/bromite/bromite/wiki/AutomaticUpdates).

 All official releases are also available through the [official third-party F-Droid repository](https://www.bromite.org/fdroid).